bernardosulzbach/dungeon/README.md

 Planned features
 ----------------
-- The Hero can have dreams during his sleep.
 - Alignment system.
 (Killing good creatures makes you evil)
 - Command objects.
 (How?)
 - Store command help in the respective Command object.